maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/coef_lin.png)

 This graph displays for each feature, the coefficient value as well as the standard error around this coefficient.
+The `smoothness_se` seems to be one of the most important feature in this linear regression framework.

 ### Limitations of Linear Regression

 - Linear regression is a basic model.
 It is rare to observe linear relationships in the data, and the linear regression is rarely performing well.
-- Moreover, when it comes to classification tasks, the linear regression is risky to apply, since an hyperplane is not a good way to send the output between 0 and 1.
-We usually prefer to apply the Logistic Regression.
+- Moreover, when it comes to classification tasks, the linear regression is risky to apply, since a line or an hyperplane cannot constraint the output between 0 and 1.
+We prefer to apply the Logistic Regression in such case.

 ![image](https://maelfabien.github.io/assets/images/log_1.png)